 As mentioned earlier there are a number of shorter routes available in Nelson Lakes National Park.
 Check out the I-site in Nelson or the DOC Nelson Lakes Visitor Centre for some recommend trails.

 This is absolutely one of the best things to do in Nelson, so get your hiking boots on and get ready to visit one of the stunning Nelson Lakes National Park.

 9) Learn About Nelson’s History at Founders Heritage Park

 Take the opportunity to learn more about Victorian-era Nelson at Founders Heritage Park.

 Check out the wide variety of exhibitions that focus on a diverse range of topics.

 With displays focusing on beer, bikes, and planes to name a few.
 There is plenty to keep you busy here.

 The Founders Heritage Park is also home to a number of artisans and craftsmen selling some excellent products.

 10) Go Bird Spotting at the Brook Wanimara Sanctuary

 This lovely sanctuary on the outskirts of Nelson is home to a wide variety of native bird and plant species.

-The Brook Wanimara Sanctuary has a number of hiking trails where you can take off and explore the native bush, and hopefully catch a glimpse of some of the native species that inhabit the sanctuary.
+The Brook Wanimara Sanctuary has several hiking trails where you can take off and explore the native bush, and hopefully catch a glimpse of some of the native species that inhabit the sanctuary.